-On November 25, RFE/RL freelance Belarus Service journalist Andrey Kuznechyk was detained by four unidentified men outside of his Mink apartment.
+On November 25, RFE/RL Belarus Service journalist Andrey Kuznechyk was detained by four unidentified men outside of his Mink apartment.
 The men proceeded to search Kuznechyk’s apartment while he, his wife and two children watched.
 The men took money, Kuznechyk’s mobile phone and electronics from the house.

 Kuznechyk was then led away by the group of four, who did not give any reason for his detention.

 “Andrey was ordered to get dressed and to go with them.
 He was not allowed to take anything with him, only a spare pair of pants.
 They said that they were taking him away for a short while, for a couple of days,” Kuznechyk’s wife Alesya Rak said.

 Kuznechyk’s detention was met with strong condemnation by RFE/RL President Jamie Fly.
 “The regime of Alyaksandr Lukashenka continues its effort to crush all independent media in Belarus.
 Andrey was kidnapped by agents of the regime for nothing more than being a journalist.
 The regime also targeted one of our social media accounts, attempting to cut off more channels of information for the Belarusian people.
 Andrey should be released immediately and allowed to return to his wife and young children.
 He has committed no crime.”

 On December 6, when his sentence ended, he was not released and handed another 10-day jail term, also on a hooliganism charge.
 Kuznechyk continued to maintain his innocence.